axizo-pi/V3DLib/Doc/BuildInstructions.md

 - Indent is two spaces.
 Not because I want it to (I vastly prefer tabs), but because `github` otherwise makes a mess of the source display, especially when tabs and spaces are mixed.

-In this project:

-- `VideoCore IV` is referred to as `vc4`
-- `VideoCore VI` is referred to as `v3d`

-This follows the naming convention as used in the linux kernel code and in the `Mesa` library.

-### All development is done on **Raspbian 10 Buster**

-In other words, the latest stable release is used.
-Upgrades are run regularly.

-`V3DLib` should compile and run on Raspbian versions from **Jessie** onwards.
-There are compatibility issues with previous versions (Wheezy and before), see the FAQ for known issues.

-In general, don't bother with old distributions.
-Use the latest stable distro instead.

 ### Unit Testing

 Unit tests are run often and always before a push to the central repository on `github`